In the context of organic chemistry, what is the typical percenta... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry, what is the typical percentage of energy transferred from one trophic level to the next in an ecosystem?
+In the context of organic chemistry, what is the typical percentage of thymine (T) in wheat DNA?

 A